KennyDblD/KennyDblD.Github.io/index.md

 <br><br>
 In this case study from Data Analytics Accelerator, I was prompted to analyze the State of Massachusetts education data.
 The main focuses were:
 <br><br>
-💡What High Schools had the lowest graduation percentages? <br>
+👨‍🎓What High Schools had the lowest graduation percentages? <br>
-💡How does class size affect college admission? <br>
+👩‍🎓How does class size affect college admission? <br>
-💡What are the top 4th grade math schools in the state?
+✒️What are the top 4th grade math schools in the state?

 ---